 Sometimes you have to do what everyone else is doing if you want to eventually sell your home.
 Homeowners might have to invest money into certain upgrades to meet neighborhood standards, like having a pool, otherwise the property will get devalued.

 “Let’s say the cost of the pool is $68,000 with hardscape.
 Although this is a lot of money, in high-end neighborhoods where everyone has a pool, the property will sell for much less because it doesn’t have one,” William says.
 “Sometimes it’s not just the cost of the improvement, but it should be on par with what your neighbors have.”

 That said, less-expensive homes likely won’t see a return on a pool.
 For people in starter homes, the main thing to focus on is the condition of your outdoor space.

 If you have a nice view, putting in a deck is a better investment than pouring money into a pool, El Moussa says.

 4. Show off beautiful backyards before sunset

 Outdoor entertainers can create a dazzling ambiance by focusing on three economical features: a patio, lighting and music.
-Extras like fire pits also add to the overall mood and are considerably less expensive than sinking money into a spa or rock wall pool.
+Installing extras like fire pits also adds to the overall mood and is considerably less expensive than sinking money into a spa or rock wall pool.